Greencats0/university/3/Fall/MATH-338/exam_two/cheat_sheet.md

 \textbf{Day 15:} unimodal: one hump, bimodal: two humps.
 Mean is resistant whereas the mean is subject to change.
 Density curves decay to histograms (integral $\rightarrow$ to Reimann Sum).
 Whisker plots are an effective method to determine if a data set contains outliers (data points not belonging to the sample set)

+\textbf{Day 16:} error: since there is some error while taking sample data, we do allow for some buffer.
+We also do not measure exact but to a tolerance which is influenced by the buffer above.
+The mean of the sampling distribution of the

 \end{scriptsize}

 \par\noindent\rule{\textwidth}{0.4pt}